-Each newly founded company acquires a legal capacity of their own upon incorporation, i.e., registration with the Slovak Commercial Register.
-In Slovakia, the Commercial Register is administered by the appointed District Courts.

-Corporate information on the companies registered in the Commercial Register such as business name, address, authorized representatives, registered capital and certain others can be found online at the website www.orsr.sk (the online data is not sufficient for legal purposes).
-In general, if an application to register a company in the Commercial Register fulfils all of the requirements, and all of the necessary documents are supplied, then the company is registered within two working days of the application being filed, this period may be extended, even significantly, due to the workload of the courts.
+Each newly founded company acquires a legal capacity of their own upon incorporation, i.e. registration with the Commercial Register.
+An application for registration in the Commercial Register must be filed within 90 days of the company's foundation, or from the date of delivery of a document establishing a trade licence or other business licence.
+In the Slovak Republic, the Commercial Register administered by eight appointed District Courts.
+Corporate information on the companies registered in the Commercial Register such as address, business name, authorized representatives, registered capital and certain others can be found online at the website www.orsr.sk (the online data is not sufficient for legal purposes).
+In general, if an application to register a company in the Commercial Register fulfils all of the requirements, and all of the necessary documents are supplied, then the company is registered within two working days of the application being filed.